FamBear

 Transparent Pricing with No Hidden Fees

-No first-month salary deductions.
+No high fee first-month salary deductions.
 No undisclosed commissions.
 No finding out your caregiver earns a quarter of what you are paying.
 Transparent pricing means families see the real cost and caregivers receive fair compensation.
 That is what keeps good caregivers on the platform and keeps families coming back.

 On-Demand and Long-Term Options